the-guild-org/the-guild-docs/README.md

 }
 ```

-In this example, the base routes have a route that goes to the **"/"** path, with the label **"Home Page"**.
+In this example, the base routes has a route that goes to the **"/"** path, with the label **"Home Page"**.

 #### GenerateRoutes

-And the `GenerateRoutes` function is used getting all the "docs" folder, using a basePath "/docs" with a label **"Documentation"** in the navigation, and the labels that is useful for setting the expected labels in every step, where you can use the syntax `foo.bar.baz` to set the labels in deep paths.
+And the `GenerateRoutes` function is used to get all the "docs" folder, using a basePath "/docs" with a label **"Documentation"** in the navigation, and the labels that are useful for setting the expected labels in every step, where you can use the syntax `foo.bar.baz` to set the labels in deep paths.

 ## Contributing